Choosing Perfect Halloween Costumes for Adults on the Spectrum

 Use strategies at the party like taking sensory breaks and connecting with your supportive friends.
 Stimming openly can also help provide comfort and focus.
 Above all, listen to your needs.

-By tapping into your interests for inspiration, optimizing for sensory needs, and utilizing your support system, finding autism-friendly Halloween costumes for adults can be manageable and gratifying.
+By tapping into your interests for inspiration, optimizing for sensory needs, and utilizing your support system, finding autism-friendly and simple Halloween costumes for adults can be manageable and gratifying.

-Approach it step-by-step and the end result will be an opportunity for awesome self-expression!
+Approach it step-by-step and the result will be an opportunity for awesome self-expression!

 Focus on Enjoying the Party